 Keep in mind that there is no specific medication for moderate aortic stenosis.

 Your doctor may prescribe helper medications (like Lasix or Furosemide) that reduce the amount of water and salt in the body.
 These “loop diuretics” lower the volume of your blood to make it easier to pump into your arteries.
-In turn, this lowers strain on your heart muscle and aortic valve.
+In turn, this lowers the strain on your heart muscle and aortic valve.

 Sometimes doctors also prescribe cholesterol medications (statins) to reduce the buildup of cholesterol on the valve or in the vessel, or they might prescribe thrombolytics (clot-busters) or nitrates for chest pain.

-The insurance company will factor in all medications when determining your rate, however most medications of this nature will not add anything to your life insurance premiums.
+The insurance company will factor in all medications when determining your rate, however, most medications of this nature will not add anything to your life insurance premiums.

 Severe Aortic Stenosis

-In more severe situations, insurance companies look at more severe symptoms like chest pains, fainting, or a bloody cough.
+In more severe situations, insurance companies look at more severe symptoms like chest pains, fainting, or bloody cough.
 They’ll look at whether your doctor characterizes your condition as heart failure, and they’ll also look at whether you’ve had surgery or if your doctor has recommended surgery.

 In many severe cases of aortic valve stenosis, one of two surgeries is often performed: aortic valve repair or aortic valve replacement.
 The valve repair is less invasive and is done via balloon valvuloplasty, a procedure that involves the surgeon inserting a balloon and inflating it to open the valve.

 A full valve replacement is more involved because an artificial valve is being placed.
-The important thing to remember is that people don’t often have symptoms until they reach the severe stage.
+The important thing to remember is that people don’t often have symptoms until they reach a severe stage.
 If you suspect stenosis or have a family history, it is best to go in before age 50 and get the preventative tests.